tbm/homepage/pages/debian/orion/hp/mv2120/install.md

 installation.
 The installer will bring up the network, start the OpenSSH server and you can then connect to the device using SSH.
 You have to wait approximately two minutes after starting the system before you can connect.
-When the installer is ready, it will change the health LED to to indicate that you can now login via SSH.
+When the installer is ready, it will change the health LED to indicate that you can now login via SSH.

 Here is a list of stages and the corresponding signals the boot process of